-2021 is a year full of exciting projects and debuts, starting with a production of Cimarosa’s Il Matrimonio Segreto at the Opera de Tenerife.
-He will conduct the same production at the Teatro Regio di Parma and the Teatro Massimo di Palermo in the 2021/22 season.
-Moreover, Davide will carry on working with the Trinity Laban Symphony Orchestra as the Sir Charles Mackerras Junior Fellow in Conducting, a post he took up in 2019 and that has led him to conduct a number of projects including side-by-sides with the Philharmonia Orchestra and Welsh National Opera.
+In March 2021, Davide made his debut at the Opera de Tenerife conducting Cimarosa’s Il matrimonio segreto, a production he will also conduct at the Teatro Regio di Parma and the Teatro Massimo di Palermo in the 2022/2023 season.
+He also made his debut with the Malmö Opera Orchestra conducting a gala featuring excerpts from Don Giovanni, Macbeth, Pagliacci, La Bohème, Werther and more.
+He will return to Malmö for a symphonic concert featuring Ravel’s Le Tombeau de Couperin, Williams’ Concerto for Tuba and Rimsky-Korsakov’s Scheherazade in 2022.
+Moreover, Davide will continue working with the Trinity Laban Symphony Orchestra as their Sir Charles Mackerras Junior Fellowship in Conducting, a position he obtained in 2019 and that has led him to conduct several projects including collaborations with the Philharmonia Orchestra and the Welsh National Opera.

-Despite the circumstances, 2020 has also been a busy year.
-Concerts in London featuring Sibelius Violin Concerto, Schumann’s Manfred Overture and Rimsky-Korsakov’s Scheherazade received high praise.
-Davide was then invited to prepare the Orchestra del Teatro Regio di Torino for the Cantelli International Competition and to assist Pablo Heras Casado in Madrid, where he had the chance to conduct the orchestra of the Escuela Superior Reina Sofia in an all-Beethoven programme, featuring his Fifth Symphony and the Concerto for Violin, Cello, Piano and orchestra op.56.
+Despite the circumstances, 2020 saw successful concerts in London featuring Sibelius’ Violin Concerto, Schumann’s Manfred Overture and Rimsky-Korsakov’s Scheherazade.
+Other projects that took place during this time include the preparation of the Orchestra of Teatro Regio di Torino for the Cantelli International Competition and assisting Pablo Heras Casado in Madrid, conducting the orchestra of the Escuela Superior Reina Sofia in an all-Beethoven programme, featuring his Fifth Symphony and Triple Concerto.

-Projects that had to be postponed due to the pandemic include assisting Ivan Fischer on his tour with Patricia Kopatchinskaja and the Budapest Festival Orchestra, Tobias Ringborg on a production of Verdi’s Un Giorno di Regno at Garsington and performances of Le Villi in Leeds.
+Projects that had to be postponed or were cancelled due to the pandemic include assisting Ivan Fischer on his tour with Patricia Kopatchinskaja and the Budapest Festival Orchestra; assisting Tobias Ringborg on a production of Verdi’s Un Giorno di Regno at Garsington and conducting two performances of Le Villi in Leeds.

-Fluent in four languages, opera has become his natural habitat: recent highlights include performances of Cavalleria Rusticana, La Traviata, Cosi fan tutte, Carmen and La Cambiale di Matrimonio.
-He assisted Ulf Schirmer on Oper Leipzig’s highly acclaimed production of La Fanciulla del West and the entire Ring Cycle in 2018/19, for which he was called back in 2019/20.
+Fluent in five languages, opera has become his natural habitat; recent highlights include performances of Cavalleria Rusticana, La Traviata, Cosi fan tutte, Carmen and La Cambiale di Matrimonio.
+He assisted GMD Ulf Schirmer on Oper Leipzig’s highly acclaimed production of La Fanciulla del West and the entire Ring Cycle in 2018/19, for which he was called back in the following season.

-Passionate about working with young musicians and bringing music to communities, Davide has conducted workshops for emerging composers with the Orchestra of Opera North and the Hebrides Ensemble, and when he’s not conducting he is usually busy creating and developing exciting, groundbreaking projects like Opera-at-the-Mill in Farsley (UK) or Opera North’s first Orchestra Camp.
+Passionate about working with young musicians and bringing music to communities, Davide has conducted workshops for emerging composers with the Orchestra of Opera North and the Hebrides Ensemble.
+When he’s not conducting, Davide dedicates himself to create and develop exciting and groundbreaking projects like the Opera-at-the-Mill in Farsley (UK) and Opera North’s first Orchestra Camp.